fijimunkii/CSS3-fadeIn-fadeOut.js/README.md

-Do you enjoy using jQuery fadeIn() and fadeOut()?
+Do you enjoy using jQuery fade()?
 It sure is convenient isn't it?
 Too bad it doesn't run all that smoothly on low-CPU webkit devices.

-Ever try using CSS3 animations to do the same thing and run into the issue of animations not playing well with the display property?
-CSS animations will not run on elements hidden with display:none;
+To make matters worse, CSS3 animations do not play well with the ```display:none;``` property.

-Long story short, I wrote a simple script that works around this issue.
+Here is a simple script that works around this issue.

 usage
 =====